luphord/arithmepad/README.md

 ## Install / Usage

-Simply put the content of this repo (at least `index.html` and the `assets` folder) on a static web server and open the page in your browser.
+Simply put the content of this repo (at least `index.html` and the `assets` + `vendor` folder) on a static web server and open the page in your browser.
 There is no server-side code required, everything runs inside the browser.

 Pads (i.e. notebooks) can be downloaded to files (and uploaded back).
 For some example pads, see the `examples` folder.

 ## History

+## v0.1.1 (2020-06-07)
+* Move all vendored dependencies to the `vendor` folder

 ## v0.1.0 (2020-06-07)
 * Release of the code mostly as imported from fossil 2015